Skip to Main Content

 “This new program is a cross-cutting effort that will empower our faculty with skills that not only will help them become stronger leaders but will also help them to be better teachers and researchers,” said Jayan.

-Adam Goodman, who directs Northwestern University's Center for Leadership and is a faculty member in the McCormick School of Engineering & Applied Science there, is working closely with Jayan and Walsh to craft a custom curriculum for the program that addresses the specific needs that a small, elite, private engineering college encounters.
+Adam Goodman, who directs Northwestern University's Center for Leadership and is a faculty member in the McCormick School of Engineering & Applied Science there, is working closely with Jayan and Walsh to craft a custom curriculum for the program that addresses the specific needs for the College of Engineering Faculty.

 Reeja Jayan, Faculty Director, Center for Faculty Success